 - The importance of wearing life jackets

 Florida does not currently require most recreational boat owners to undergo boating education and instruction.
-Mandatory instruction is limited to operators under a certain age or a vessel over a certain length.
+Mandatory instruction is limited to operators under a certain age, or a vessel over a certain length.
 This means that many people behind the wheel of a yacht or boat in Florida do not have any specialized knowledge of the vessel's characteristics.

-Some other common causes of boating accidents include:
+Other common causes of boating accidents include:

 - Failing to keep a lookout while guests are tubing or water-skiing